dlwicksell/nodem/README.md

 having to copy or link to the library by setting the environment variable,
 $LD_LIBRARY_PATH, to point to it, as the loader will search there first.
-It is usually advisable not to export $LD_LIBRARY_PATH into your environment, so you might want to define it right before calling node.
-E.g.
+It is usually advisable not to export $LD_LIBRARY_PATH into your environment, so you might want to define it right before calling node, e.g.

     $ LD_LIBRARY_PATH=${gtm_dist} node
     or